- Intake: 2

 - Science and Religion

-Part IIB in your final year allows you to choose four from a wide range of papers, which includes advanced papers in the Part IIA subject areas as well as Special Subjects and interdisciplinary papers, such as:
+Part IIB in your final year allows you to choose four from a wide range of papers, which includes advanced papers in the Faculty’s main subject areas as well as special subjects and interdisciplinary papers.
+The papers offered, which are often closely related to the research specialisms of the Faculty’s teaching staff, can vary over time.
+Papers offered in recent years include:

 - Judaism and Hellenism